jordicf/FRAME/examples/cell_grid_ratios/README.md

 The input of the model is thus the area of the blocks to place, the wire costs per unit length between each pair of blocks, the number of rows and columns in the cell grid and the shape of the cells.
-An hyperparameter $\alpha$ is also used to balance the trade-off between the total wire length and dispersion.
+A hyperparameter $\alpha$ is also used to balance the trade-off between the total wire length and dispersion.

 #### Variables